lvecsey/bptrender/README.md

 Decide if you want to render a single image, or movie.
-For single images set environment variables DUR=1 and FPS=1 For movies, try DUR=20.0 and FPS=60
+For single images set environment variables DUR=1 and FPS=1 and for movies, try DUR=20.0 and FPS=60

 On the first server, run: